zuanming/thirdrepo/README.md

 The webpage has the following features:

 - The home page layout displays the image of the restaurant in a structured and standardized format with essential information within one glance.
+    - The restaurants are displayed as cards in a masonry layout for a modern and clean look.
 - Only key information such as address and website is reflected to prevent overcrowding of the home page.
 - Information about each restaurant can be easily retrieved by clicking on the image of the restaurant or the “View More” button.
 - Upon hovering of the mouse over the buttons, the buttons will be highlighted.
     - Blue is used as a neutral colour to indicate update.
     - Red is used for delete to ensure that users do not click on the button.
+    - Green is used for addititional information.
+    - Dark grey is to indicate navigating backwards.
-- Consistent background and orange background is consistent across all the webpages.
+- Consistent background and orange background is consistent across all the webpages, as orange gives off a vibrant and energetic mood which synergizes with the idea of food.

 ## Technologies Used
 The following programming languages and tools were used to build the website: